We are pleased to announce two important components of the Rogers Park Montessori School’s ZOOOMVENTURES summer programming through July.

-June 25th DISCOVER YOUR PARENTING STYLE with Carol Martorano
+June 25th DISCOVER YOUR PARENTING STYLE

 Carol Martorano has been working in the Montessori community since 1996, teaching ages 6-12 as well as serving as Director of Education and Head of School.
 She has served on the board of directors of the Association of Illinois Montessori Schools for 11 years and is the parent of two children who attended Montessori through elementary school.
 She is currently the Oak Room teacher and 9-12 team lead.